 If you’re not already set up to accept Discover, or if your current terminal isn’t optimized for all networks, this could lead to declined payments, delays, or even lost sales.

-VMS makes sure your system is ready for all major networks—no surprises.
+VMS makes sure your system is ready for all major networks—no surprises, with modern POS devices for small businesses that can handle evolving payment types.

 3. There May Be Pressure to Switch Your Processor